nusCS2113-AY1819S1/website/admin/project-deliverables.md

 **Bug Review Period**:

-There will be a review period for you to respond to the [bug reports]({{module_org}}/pe-results/issues) you received.
+There will be a review period for you to respond to the [bug reports]({{module_org}}/pe2-results/issues) you received.

-Duration: The review period will start around 1 day after the PE (exact time to be announced) and will last until the following **Wednesday midnight**.
+Duration: The review period will start around 1 day after the PE (exact time to be announced) and will last until the following **Tuesday midnight**.

 Bug reviewing is recommended to be done as a team as some of the decisions need team consensus.